yeesian/ArchGDAL.jl/docs/src/considerations.md

 The interface is implemented in [`src/tables.jl`](https://github.com/yeesian/ArchGDAL.jl/blob/master/src/tables.jl).
 The current API from GDAL makes it row-based in the conventions of Tables.jl.
 Therefore,

 * `ArchGDAL.Feature` meets the criteria for an [`AbstractRow`](https://tables.juliadata.org/dev/#Tables.AbstractRow-1) based on https://github.com/yeesian/ArchGDAL.jl/blob/a665f3407930b8221269f8949c246db022c3a85c/src/tables.jl#L31-L58.
-* `ArchGDAL.FeatureLayer` meets the criteria for an `AbstractRow`-iterator based on the previous bullet and meeting the criteria for [`Iteration`](https://docs.julialang.org/en/v1/manual/interfaces/#man-interface-iteration) in https://github.com/yeesian/ArchGDAL.jl/blob/a665f3407930b8221269f8949c246db022c3a85c/src/base/iterators.jl#L1-L18
+* `ArchGDAL.FeatureLayer` meets the criteria for an `AbstractRow`-iterator based on the previous bullet and meeting the criteria for [`Iteration`](https://docs.julialang.org/en/v1/manual/interfaces/#man-interface-iteration) in [`base/iterators.jl`](https://github.com/yeesian/ArchGDAL.jl/blob/a665f3407930b8221269f8949c246db022c3a85c/src/base/iterators.jl#L1-L18).
+* `ArchGDAL.AbstractDataset` might contain multiple layers, and might correspond to multiple tables.
+The way to construct tables would be to get the layers before forming the corresponding tables.